Illinois COVID-19 Update: IL reports 521 cases, 33 deaths

-CHICAGO (WLS) -- Illinois public health officials reported 521 new confirmed and probable cases of COVID-19 and 33 related deaths Monday.
+CHICAGO (WLS) -- Illinois public health officials reported 521 new confirmed and probable cases of COVID-19 - the lowest in nearly one year - and 33 related deaths Monday.

+Illinois Department of Public Health data show the state's previous lowest total was 462 cases on June 22 of last year.

+Still, public health officials reported 33 additional deaths the same day and have previously said that weekend case counts are generally lower.

 There have been 1,382,186 total COVID cases, including 22,827 deaths in the state since the pandemic began.